-Rather than attempting to update the 2008 paper on educational technology, as called for in the resolution, the ASCCC Executive Committee decided that, given the recent and fast-moving developments in distance and online education, a more useful approach would be to write a new paper exclusively focused on online education.
-This new paper will address several aspects of online education, including suggestions for local senates when they are looking to adopt effective practices, interacting with student services, creating and ensuring practices around accessibility, developing curriculum designed to promote student success while maintaining sufficient rigor, and working to ensure equity in the online environment.
+Rather than attempting to update the 2008 paper on Educational Technology, as called for in the resolution, it was decided that given the recent and fast-moving developments in distance and online education, the best approach would be to write a new paper exclusively about online education.
+This new paper will address several aspects of online education, including suggestions for local senates when looking to adopt effective practices for online education, interacting with student services, creating and ensuring practices around accessibility, developing curriculum designed to promote student success while maintaining sufficient rigor, and equity in the online environment.

-This paper is intended to be more a principled document regarding online education, as opposed to a paper covering all of the practices associated with this instructional method.
-Given the rapid changes occurring within the realm of online education, the ASCCC Executive Committee determined that it should attempt to create a paper that could stand the test of time rather than something that would need to be updated on an annual basis.
+This paper is intended to be a more a principled paper about online education, as opposed to a paper covering all of the practices within online education.
+Given the rapid changes occurring within the realm of online education, it was determined that it would be better to write a paper that could stand the test of time rather than something that would need to be updated on an annual basis.
 Additional resources for faculty teaching courses online are planned, as well as the development of a repository of information that will be updated and changed as the field of online education changes.

-This paper will use the term "online" deliberately to differentiate its subject matter from traditional correspondence courses and from other forms of distance education.
+It is important to recognize that the term "online" is being used deliberately, to differentiate from traditional correspondence courses and from other forms of distance education.

-Correspondence education is defined in the Code of Federal Regulations as "education provided through one or more courses by an institution under which the institution provides instructional materials, by mail or electronic transmission, including examinations on the materials, to students who are separated from the instructor" (34 C.F.R. § 602.3).
+- Correspondence education is defined in the Code of Federal Regulations as "education provided through one or more courses by an institution under which the institution provides instructional materials, by mail or electronic transmission, including examinations on the materials, to students who are separated from the instructor" (34 C.F.R. § 602.3).
 These courses have limited interaction between the instructor and the student, contact is neither regular nor substantive, and contact is primarily initiated by the student.
-These courses are usually self-paced and do not qualify for federal financial aid.

-Other forms of distance education include courses conducted through television broadcasts or cable channels and courses in which videos or other media forms are used.
-While some colleges still use these practices, the majority of distance education at this time is more correctly defined as online education, whether in a fully online format or as a hybrid course.
+These courses are usually self-paced and do not qualify for federal financial aid. - Other forms of distance education include courses conducted through television broadcasts or cable channels and courses in which videos or other media forms are used.
+While there are still colleges who use these forms of distance education, the majority of distance education at this time is more correctly defined as online education, whether in a fully online format or as a hybrid course.
 For these reasons, this paper will focus exclusively on online education.